BastianGram/Distibuted-Systems/README.md

 To get the results:
 From one of the client terminals type "result" and hit enter.

-It is possible to connect with multiple nodes at the same time, simply follow the "run a node" step once again.
+It is possible to connect with multiple clients at the same time, simply follow the "run a client" step once again.

+Append can be found under "Appendix" folder